Quantum Extremal Modular Curvature: Modular Transport with Islands: Discussion

 In this paper, we studied modular transport in JT gravity coupled to a non-gravitational bath in the presence of an island.
 Due to the non-trivial island, performing modular flow on this system involves two disjoint intervals: one in the gravitating bulk and one in the non-gravitating bath.
 In order to use analytical expressions, we coupled the JT theory to a two-dimensional free fermion theory for which the exact modular Hamiltonian was derived in \cite{Casini:2009vk}.
 Using a two-dimensional version of the JLMS formula---including the possibility of a non-trivial quantum extremal surface---we were able to define the `fine-grained' generators of modular transport associated to an interval in the non-gravitional bath region.
 In the semi-classical theory these generators act on both the bulk and bath interval.
 We computed the modular curvature from these generators, which we refer to as the Quantum Extremal Modular Curvature, or QEMC.

 The QEMC is non-local in general, but in a certain simplifying limit reduces to the known (local) result for a single interval in the bulk.
 In this limit, the QEMC probes the bulk Riemann curvature of this interval in a similar fashion as previous studies \cite{Czech:2019vih,DeBoer:2019kdj} of the modular curvature in holography without islands.
-The upshot of our approach, however, is that it probes the Riemann curvature in a region that can be far away from the boundary and behind a horizon.
-Thus, an observer in the bath can use this approach to obtain geometrical information about far-separated regions behind horizons.
+The upshot of our approach, however, is that it probes the Riemann curvature in a region that can be far away from the boundary.
+Thus, an observer in the bath can use this approach to obtain geometrical information about far-separated regions, possibly behind horizons.

 While we performed our analysis in the context of a low-dimensional model with many simplifying features in order to have analytical control, we expect this upshot to remain true more generally: it simply relies on the fact that the location of the island is tied to the location of the interval in the bath region, by virtue of the QES condition.
 Thus, performing transport with respect to the bath interval necessarily results in transport of the island, which can be used to probe the local curvature in that region.
+In particular, there is no obvious obstruction to applying our method to a more complicated model of an evaporating black holes, such as the one studied in \cite{Penington:2019npb,Almheiri:2019psf}, for which the island lies behind a horizon.
+Coupling the JT solution to the free fermion model, the modular Hamiltonian is given by the same expression we studied in this paper.

-Although possible in principle, this protocol might be difficult to perform in practice.
+Although possible in principle, the modular transport protocol we described might be difficult to perform in practice.
 An observer would need to be able to compute the fine-grained generator of modular transport: a complicated and non-perturbative operator.
 It has a simple semi-classical bulk interpretation, however, in terms of a non-local generator that acts on both intervals.
 The challenge of constructing the fine-grained generator is the same challenge hindering an observer who tries to verify that the Hawking radiation of an evaporating black hole follows a Page curve.
 Similarly, the fine-grained entropy is a difficult observable to measure, but has a straightforward interpretation in the semi-classical theory.

 Away from a special OPE limit, the QEMC is non-local in the presence of an island and this reflects the non-local nature of modular flow of disjoint intervals.
 This is most easily seen in $X$-space where the non-local contributions in \eqref{eq:X-spaceCurv} and \eqref{eq:X-spaceCurv2} show up as a coupling between two species of fermions, $\Psi_1$ and $\Psi_2$.